pushyamiparitala/portfolio/README.md

 # portfolio
 Hi there!
-It's all about my pertfolio.
+It's all about my pertfolio!